-Use of depreciation is a major byproduct of the matching principle.
+The use of depreciation is a major byproduct of the matching principle.
 Depreciation helps to ensure that the cost of a fixed asset does not impact the profit & loss at once.
 Instead, the cost matches with the asset’s economic benefits over several accounting periods.

 Matching vs. Accruals vs. Cash Basis

 Though matching and accrual-based accounting sound similar, the matching concept is better than the accrual basis.
-For instance, a company would recognize the estimated tax expense under accrual basis in the current accounting period despite the actual settlement happening in the subsequent period.
-The matching principle would require the recognition of deferred tax in the accounting period in which the temporary differences occur in order to ‘match’ accounting profits with tax charge recognized in an accounting period to the extent of the temporary differences.
+For instance, a company would recognize the estimated tax expense under an accrual basis in the current accounting period despite the actual settlement happening in the subsequent period.
+The matching principle would require the recognition of deferred tax in the accounting period in which the temporary differences occur in order to ‘match’ accounting profits with tax charges recognized in an accounting period to the extent of the temporary differences.

 At times, a company might decide not to apply the matching principle for certain expenses that are small.
-For instance, if a company with billions of dollar in revenue buys an office item worth $1000 whose productive life is over five years may choose not to apply matching principle.
-A matching concept will require the company to spread the cost of the item to five years to match the revenue it generates.
+For instance, if a company with billions of dollars in revenue buys an office item worth $1000 whose productive life is over five years may choose not to apply the matching principle.
+A matching concept will require the company to spread the cost of the item over five years to match the revenue it generates.
 However, for a billion-dollar company carrying this petty amount for five years could cause be irrelevant.

 Let’s take another example.
 Suppose a company invests $10,000 in online marketing.
 It becomes very difficult to track the revenue that comes because of the marketing campaign.
 So, the marketing expense would appear in the income statement when the ads are shown.